 1. Sight word heads-up: this game promotes sight to sound correspondence.
 When students hear the word – they can practice identifying the word in print.
 To set up this game, have a set of sight word cards programmed with the sight words you want to work on and then split the class in two groups.
 One student is allocated to begin by holding up a sight word card, then the first student to call out the sight word name gets a point and gets their turn to hold up a card.
 If a student makes a mistake then they will lose a turn and the group will not get a point.
 Keep doing this until all sight words have been used!
 You can use a generic list of sight words like the FREE ones below from Teaching in China or any sight word cards you may have on hand.

 - 2. Read sight words in context: have the students read as many books and print literature that you have on hand in your classroom.
 This is a sure fire way to get them exposed to their sight words as much as possible!
 Make sure that they are reading at their level and have them mark their sight words using dry erase markers or even coloring them in on printed sheets.
 I use printed sentence posters of sight words and get the students reading them in a group or even laminating the posters and using them as booklets.
+Need a great done for you method in teaching sight words to ESL students?
 Check out these Sight Word Sentence Posters here for Fry’s First 100 list or the Bundle here for all 300 sight words.
 This FREE take home sight words reading booklet works wonders for students too!

 3. Play a memory game: this activity is fairly simple, make two sets of any sight word cards you may have.
 I think it’s great to have a theme like monsters or fish like this fun shark themed one from Brenda Tejeda.
 Once you’ve printed two sets of the sight words, lay them face down on the table and have each student have a go at uncovering two cards at a time.
 If they get the same word they get to keep the cards, if they don’t they turn them over again and so on.
 They continue this until all cards are done.
 The student with the most cards wins!